geraldbaeck/eve.baeck.at/_posts/2011-12-30-A-guide-to-BNI-Bombers.md

 Small Low Friction Nozzle Joints I
 {% endhighlight %}

-I am using one warp core stabilizer because it has proven as very handy if one of youe enemies get lucky or you fuck up the warp out.
+I am using one warp core stabilizer because it has proven as very handy if one of your enemies gets lucky or you fuck up the warp out.
 On Warp out i hit the cloak and immediately afterwards the invul fields which should be within the same server click.
 But again that tank does not matter much.

 ## A final note on cloaking

 When ever you can cloak up.
 It should become a habit. *Cloak up and hit warp.
 Cloak up and hit warp.
 Cloak up and hit warp.* Do it in this order, make sure you are cloaked before you warp.
-If you are running in bomber fleet it only takes one uncloaked ship to decloak all his mates and turn the ops into a desaster.
+If you are running in bomber fleet it only takes one uncloaked ship to decloak all his mates and turn the ops into a disaster.
 Surely this will happen and newbs make a lot of mistakes but it is always nicer to forgive that to ask for forgiveness:)

 This is my view on running bombers within Brave Newbies.
 It currently the vessel i like the most and have the most fun with it.
 I happy to discuss and correct any mistakes I made.
 You can contact me (shrinkie) in game or simply comment here.

-If your want to dig deeper into Bombing I highly reccomend these three tutorials by Bomber's Bar [Stealth Bombers 101](http://www.griefedgaming.com/?p=34), [Stealth Bombers 102: Intro to Bmobing](http://www.griefedgaming.com/?p=66) and [Stealth Bombers 103: Advanced Bombing](http://www.griefedgaming.com/?p=96).
+If your want to dig deeper into Bombing I highly recommend these three tutorials by Bomber's Bar [Stealth Bombers 101](http://www.griefedgaming.com/?p=34), [Stealth Bombers 102: Intro to Bombing](http://www.griefedgaming.com/?p=66) and [Stealth Bombers 103: Advanced Bombing](http://www.griefedgaming.com/?p=96).